-for the Postgraduate Certificate - no fewer than 60 credits from List A and B for the Postgraduate Diploma - no fewer than 120 credits including all the classes in List A for the degree of MSc - no fewer than 180 credits including all the classes in Lists A and C
+for the Postgraduate Certificate - no fewer than 60 credits from the lists of taught classes.

-List A Level Credits EE969 Digital Signal Processing Principles 5 20 EE970 Information Transmission and Security 5 20 EE972 Control Principles 5 20 EE986 Assignment and Professional Studies 5 20
+for the Postgraduate Diploma - no fewer than 120 credits including all the compulsory classes.

-Students who have previously successfully completed a class in List A will be required to undertake an appropriate alternative class as determined by the Course Director.
+for the degree of MSc - no fewer than 180 credits including the EE990 project.

-List B
+Compulsory Classes Level Credits EE 969 Digital Signal Processing Principles 5 20 EE 970 Information Transmission and Security 5 20 EE 972 Control Principles 5 20 EE 986 Assignment and Professional Studies 5 20

-EE971 Communications Networks 5 20
+Students who have previously completed any class from the list of compulsory classes will be required to undertake an appropriate alternative as approved by the Course Director.

-EE978 Advanced Digital Signal Processing 5 20
+EE 971 Communications Networks 5 20

-EE980 Embedded System Design 5 20
+EE 978 Advanced Digital Signal Processing 5 20

-EE981 Image and Video Processing 5 20
+EE 980 Embedded System Design 5 20

-EE982 Control Techniques 5 20
+EE 981 Image and Video Processing 5 20

-EE983 Mobile and Wireless Networks 5 20
+EE 982 Control Techniques 5 20

-Students may not select any class from List B which they have previously
+EE 999 PGDip Electronic and Electrical Engineering

-successfully completed.
+Dissertation 5 20

-List C
+Students may not select any class from the list of optional classes which they have previously successfully completed.

-Students without appropriate background knowledge may be required additionally to undertake selected foundation classes.
+Students without appropriate background knowledge may be additionally required to undertake selected foundation classes.

-- 19.46.5 Regulations 19.1.25 19.1.33 shall apply. - 19.46.6 The final assessment will be based on performance in the examinations, coursework, the Project where undertaken and, if required, in an oral examination.
+- 19.46.5 Regulations 19.1.25 19.1.33 shall apply. - 19.46.6 The final assessment will be based on performance in the examinations, coursework and the EE 990 Project where undertaken.

-- 19.46.7 Degree of MSc: In order to qualify for the award of the degree of MSc in Communications, Control and Digital Signal Processing, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Project. - 19.46.8 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Communications, Control and Digital Signal Processing, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.46.9 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Communications, Control and Digital Signal Processing, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.
+- 19.46.7 Degree of MSc: In order to qualify for the award of the degree of MSc in Communications, Control and Digital Signal Processing, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the EE 990 Project. - 19.46.8 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Communications, Control and Digital Signal Processing, a candidate must have accumulated no fewer than 120 credits from the course curriculum. - 19.46.9 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Communications, Control and Digital Signal Processing, a candidate must have accumulated no fewer than 60 credits from the course curriculum.